sassoftware/saspy/saspy/doc/source/configuration.rst

 `SSH`_
   This connection method (STDIO over SSH) is available from Linux or Windows (or Mac), but only to SAS on the Linux platform.
-This  method can connect to SAS that is installed on a remote host, if you have passwordless SSH configured for your Linux user account.
+This method can connect to SAS that is installed on a remote host, if you have passwordless SSH configured or, new in version V4.3.0, you can use sshpass to provide user/pw.

 `IOM`_
   The Integrated Object Method (IOM) connection method (IOM using Java) supports SAS on any platform.